corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 {{< /tabs >}}

-### Mutable Containers
+### Mutable containers

-Because Java fundamentally provides no mechanism by which the mutability of a class can be determined this presents a problem for the serialization framework.
-When reconstituting objects with container properties (lists, maps, etc) we must chose whether to create mutable or immutable objects.
-Given the restrictions, we have decided it is better to preserve the immutability of immutable objects rather than force mutability on presumed immutable objects.

-{{< note >}}
-Whilst we could potentially infer mutability empirically, doing so exhaustively is impossible as it’s a design decision rather than something intrinsic to the JVM.
-At present, we defer to simply making things immutable on reconstruction with the following workarounds provided for those who use them.
-In future, this may change, but for now use the following examples as a guide.

-{{< /note >}}
-For example, consider the following:
+Java does not provide a mechanism for determining the mutability of a class.
+Corda preserves the immutability of immutable objects rather than forcing mutability on presumed-immutable objects.
+However, you can make an object immutable when you reconstruct it, as shown in these examples:

 ```kotlin
 data class C(val l : MutableList<String>)